Introduction to DDD Lite: When microservices in Go are not enough

 }

-One question that can help us with implementation is: “Will business understand my code without any extra translation of technical terms?”.
-You can see in that snippet, that even not technical person will be able to understand when you can schedule training.
+One question that can help us with implementation is: “Will business stakeholders understand my code without any translation of technical terms?”.
+You can see in that snippet that even a non-technical person will be able to understand when you can schedule training.

-We are also now able to easily add unit tests.
-What is good – we don’t need to mock anything here.
+We’re also now able to easily add unit tests.
+What’s good: we don’t need to mock anything here.
+The tests also serve as documentation that helps us understand how Hour behaves.

 func TestHour_ScheduleTraining(t *testing.T) {